 According to the NHS, ‘stress’ is how our bodies react when we feel threatened.
 This can sometimes improve the situation we are in, in a positive way.
 Such as at work when we are faced with a heavy workload or when it comes down to family demands at home because we feel motivated to achieve more.

-However, it can also prove as a negative.
-Stress affects our mood, body and our relationships.
+However, it can also prove to be negative.
+Stress affects our mood, body, and relationships.
 This, in turn, shows up as anxiety or irritability, which can have a crippling effect.
 If this stress carries on for too long, it can also cause exhaustion and burnout preventing us from doing the simplest tasks.

 Therefore, starting the day off with a stressful drive may knock on our productivity levels at work or strain our relationships, such as the school pick-up.